 Awoke to a beautiful partly cloudy morning.

-After a breakfast of reheated spaghetti from the night before (breakfast didn’t make it down to the ranch) our trip leader Dave spent time going over safety.
+After a breakfast of reheated spaghetti from the night before (breakfast didn’t make it down to the ranch) our trip leader Dave spent time going over safety before we could embark on rafting the Colorado River.
 Other than hold on tight and always wear your PFD (life jacket) while on the boat we were told that most accidents happen on shore at camp or while hiking.
 Advice was to move at half speed.

 This was the 2nd Annual NPS All Employee River Trip consisting of staff from many different divisions at Grand Canyon National Park.
 This was not a paid vacation but a working river trip.
 I’ll fill you in on projects that are taking place along the river as we get there.

 Kaibab Suspension Bridge RM88

 Our journey began about (~) river mile (RM) 88.1.
 River miles are based on the 2002 U.S. Geological Survey conducted by the Grand Canyon Monitoring and Research Center.
 Starting point is the gauging station cable at Lee’s Ferry.